Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

 ---
 ### Chan & Tam (2021)
-- Implication: Longitudinal studies have shown that social axioms exhibited a moderate to strong stability over a one-year period (Li, Tong, Tao, Zhang, & Wu, 2020).
+- Implication: social axioms exhibited a moderate to strong stability over a one-year period (Li, Tong, Tao, Zhang, & Wu, 2020).
 - Purpose of the citation
   - To emphasize the stability of social axioms by nature, and changing them take effort and time
 - The relative impact